If you’re creating an addon, they will have their own ways to add things to the Control Panel. This guide is for adding for your own app.

 Adding CSS and JS assets

-Statamic can load extra stylesheets and Javascript files located in the public/vendor/
+Statamic can load custom stylesheets and Javascript files located in the public/vendor/

 You may register a Vite asset to be loaded in the Control Panel using the vite